US soccer journalist Grant Wahl dies at World Cup

 The World Cup organizing committee said he was taken to Doha’s Hamad General Hospital, but it did not state a cause of death.
 “We are in touch with the US Embassy and relevant local authorities to ensure the process of repatriating the body is in accordance with the family’s wishes,” it said in a statement.

-Wahl, who wrote for Sports Illustrated for a decade then started his own website, was a major voice informing an American public of soccer during time of increased interest after the U.S. hosted the 1994 World Cup.
+Wahl, who wrote for Sports Illustrated for more than two decades and then started his own website, was a major voice informing an American public of soccer during time of increased interest after the U.S. hosted the 1994 World Cup.
 He also brought a critical eye to the organizational bodies of the international sport.

 Wahl attempted to run for FIFA president against Sepp Blatter and Mohamed bin Hammam in 2011.
 He promised to open FIFA to greater transparency and said he contacted 150 countries without winning support for a nomination.